pinecoders/pine-utils/guides/coding_conventions/README.md

 ## Spacing

-A space should be used on both sides of all operators, whether they be assignment, numerical or logical.
+A space should be used on both sides of all operators, whether they be assignment, numerical (binary or unary) or logical.
 A space should also be used after commas.
-A space is not used after unary operators, as in the first example of these:
+Example:

 ```
 a = close > open ?
 1 : -1